Game Designers: The Next Generation

 —So there are messages that you’re hoping to convey to players with Shin Megami Tensei, then?

 Kaneko: Yeah.
-There were manga and stories I read as a kid, stuff like Devilman.
+There were manga I read as a kid, stuff like Devilman.
 At the time, I was mainly impressed by the amazing scenes of ultraviolence in them.
 Now that I’m an adult, though, when I read something like the Book of Revelations, I’m struck at the similarities between the two, like how Satan is saved at the end.
 It makes me realize those were some really deep manga that I read.
-If 10 or 20 years from now, people likewise look back on these Megami Tensei games and go, “ah hah, so that’s what they were talking about…”, then as a creator that would make me extremely happy.
+If 10 or 20 years from now, people look back on these Megami Tensei games and go, “ah hah, so that’s what they were talking about…”, then as a creator that will make me very happy.

 —What got you thinking you wanted to make games in the first place?